cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 Business model:= {
 - Tau foundation will develop TAU App and provide relays for free, in return for admob/mopub ads income to cover AWS data cost.
 Any one can add relay permission-lessly on TAU chain.
-- Members can install and announce own relays to serve certain chains on TAU or community chains.
+- Members can install and announce own relays to serve certain chains on TAU or on community chains.
 - Individual nodes will see ads to keep the data for free, the more data upload, the less ads to see.
 In app, show a stats of uploaded data, download data and ads time.
 - Taucoin price will rise when relay configuration in high demand.
 }